-We will also refer to the Simplemux header with the terms "separator," "Simplemux separator" or "mux separator".
+In this document, we will also refer to the Simplemux header with the terms "separator," "Simplemux separator" or "mux separator".
 In the figures we will also use the abbreviation "Smux".

 When applied to IP packets, the scheme of a multiplexed packet becomes: